hamidrezafahimi/insutiples/OpenCV/build-opencv-from-source-with-cuda.md

 Hit 'Configure'

-8. After configuration is done and you have no red flags, hit 'Generate'
+**9. CMake Generation** After configuration is done without errors and you have no red flags, hit 'Generate'

-9. Go to the <build> folder.
+**10. Building** Go to the <build> folder.
 Start the building:

 In the following, I set -j7 to use 7 CPU cores in building procedure